lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

     110 & 46 & \cdots & 38
 \end{pmatrix}
 $$
-Or maybe we can make it percentage of video watched through (it would be some [numeric feature standardization](/docs/transformer_and_llm/EMBEDDINGS.md#numeric-features)) which would bring each number into the standardized range of $[0, 1]$
+Or maybe you can make it percentage of video watched through (it would be some [numeric feature standardization](/docs/transformer_and_llm/EMBEDDINGS.md#numeric-features)) which would bring each number into the standardized range of $[0, 1]$
 $$
 M = \begin{pmatrix}
     .9 & .2 & \cdots & .1 \\